Scalingo/documentation/source/languages/php/buildpack/index.html.md

 Composer during the deployment
 ------------------------------

-We consider that when you deploy your application on Appsdeck that your want it to run in "production" mode.
+We consider that when you deploy your application on Scalingo that your want it to run in "production" mode.
 As a result, `composer install` is run with the flag `--no-dev`.